rhettchase/code-301-city-explorer/README.md

 **Author**: Rhett Chase

-**Version**: 2.0.0
+**Version**: 2.1.0
 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ## Overview

-The City Explorer application uses a form to capture user input of `city` to return the city's latitude, longitude, a map of the city, the city's forecast, and movies that contain the city's name.
+The City Explorer application uses a form to capture user input of `city` to return the city's latitude, longitude, a map of the city, the city's forecast, restaurants, and movies that contain the city's name.
+The app includes a dynamic map that plots the top restaurants in the city.
 The app also shares information on any error if the application is unable to render a result.
 The user can use this message if something goes wrong so they know they need to make any changes or try again in a different manner.

 ![Data Flow](src/assets/data-flow.png)
 [Deployed Site](https://city-explorer-rhett.netlify.app)